GoogleCloudPlatform/compute-image-packages/README.md

     shutdown.
 *   **Network setup** service to enable multiple network interfaces on boot.

-The Linux guest environment is written in Python, and is version agnostic between Python 2.6 and 3.5.
+The Linux guest environment is written in Python and is version agnostic between Python 2.6 and 3.5.
 There is complete unittest coverage for every Python library and script.
 The design of various guest libraries, daemons, and scripts, are detailed in the sections below.